-Gastroesophageal reflux disease GERD is a disease of the digestive tract that affects the esophagus.
-The esophagus connects the throat with the stomach, from which it is separated by a muscle called the lower esophageal sphincter SOI.
-When this muscle is not functioning properly, the contents of the stomach can move up into the esophagus and damage its lining, which is not made to tolerate the acidity of stomach fluid.
+Gastroesophageal reflux disease (GERD) is a disease of the digestive tract that affects the esophagus.
+The esophagus connects the throat with the stomach, from which it is separated by a muscle called the lower esophageal sphincter (LES).
+When this muscle is not functioning properly, stomach contents can travel up into the esophagus and damage its lining, which is not made to tolerate the acidity of stomach fluid.
 GERD can be erosive or non-erosive.
-Erosive GERD presents with inflammation, erosions, or ulcers in the esophagus.
-Non-erosive GERD is the most common and does not present with inflammation, erosions or ulcerations. d’ulcérations.
+Erosive GERD has inflammation, erosions, or ulcers in the esophagus.
+Non-erosive GERD is the most common and does not present with inflammation, erosions or ulcers.

-Symptoms of GERD may include tooth corrosion, burning sensation starting in the stomach and moving up to the mouth heartburn after meals or when lying down, bitter-tasting regurgitation in the mouth, difficulty swallowing, dysphagia, pain in the mouth odynophagia swallowing, sore throat, cough, and chest pain unrelated to the heart. au cœur.
+Symptoms of GERD may include tooth corrosion, a burning sensation starting in the stomach and moving up to the mouth (heartburn) after meals or when lying down, regurgitation (bitter taste in the mouth), difficulty swallowing (dysphagia), pain when swallowing (odynophagia), sore throat, cough, and chest pain unrelated to the heart.

-Treatment for GERD may include a medical approach eg. : drugs to reduce gastric acidity, a nutritional approach as well as behavioral modifications.
-In some cases, surgery, called a fundoplication, may be necessary.e.
+Treatment for GERD may include a medical approach (eg, drugs to reduce stomach acid), a nutritional approach, as well as behavioral modifications.
+In some cases, surgery, called a fundoplication, may be necessary.

 The lower esophageal sphincter is the muscle that separates the base of the esophagus and the stomach.
-When the pressure is right, it stops the acidic contents of the stomach from going back up into the esophagus.
+When the pressure is right, it prevents the acidic contents of the stomach from moving up into the esophagus.
 Certain foods contribute to increasing the pressure of the SOI.
 This is especially the case for foods high in protein, such as lean meat and low-fat dairy products.
 On the other hand, certain substances decrease the tension of the SOI and are to be avoided.
-This is the case with excess fat, alcohol, certain drugs, tobacco, mint and methylxanthines, compounds naturally present in chocolate, tea and coffee. le café.
+This is the case with fat (in excess), alcohol, certain medications, tobacco, mint and methylxanthines, compounds naturally present in chocolate, tea and coffee.

-Irritation of the esophageal lining may be exacerbated by the consumption of certain foods.
-These foods include tomatoes and their juices, citrus fruits and their juices, caffeine, strong spices, alcohol and carbonated drinks.s.
+Irritation of the esophageal lining may be made worse by eating certain foods.
+These foods include tomatoes and their juices, citrus fruits and their juices, caffeine, hot spices, alcohol and soft drinks.

 Emptying of the esophagus and stomach can be promoted with some behavioral modifications.
 These changes include doing light physical activities and avoiding leaning forward or backward after meals.
-It is also recommended to avoid eating 2 to 3 hours before going to bed and to raise the head of the bed by 15 to 20 cm, using an extra pillow, for example.xemple.
+It is also recommended to avoid eating 2 to 3 hours before going to bed and to raise the head of the bed 15 to 20 cm, by using an extra pillow, for example.

-Avoid putting too much pressure on the stomach or éavoid having too much intra-abdominal pressuree
+Avoid putting too much pressure on the stomach or feelingavoid having too much intra-abdominal pressure

-Avoid having too much pressure in the stomach or éavoid gastric hyperpressuree
+Avoid having too much pressure in the stomach oravoid gastric hyperpressure

-There are different recommendations to limit the pressure in the stomach.
-These recommendations may include::
+There are different recommendations for reducing the pressure in the stomach.
+These recommendations may include:

 - Eat small, frequent meals andsnacks throughout the day.